 Delayed Emergency C-Section

-Under certain circumstances, delivery must take place immediately because of the presence of a dangerous maternal or fetal health issue.
-There are standards of care in place for when this occurs, and doctors must follow these standards.
+Under certain circumstances, delivery must take place immediately because of a dangerous maternal or fetal health issue.
+Medical professionals have specific standards of care to follow in these situations.
+When they fail to act promptly, the consequences for a newborn can be severe.

 When are emergency C-sections necessary?

-There are many critical situations that can occur during labor and delivery that require an emergency C-section.
+Many critical situations can occur during labor and delivery that require an emergency C-section.
 Once recognized, the medical team must take immediate action to deliver the baby via C-section.
-The most common complications include (6):
+The most common complications include:

-- Placental abruption: Placental abruption occurs when the placenta separates prematurely from the uterine wall (8).
+- Placental abruption: Placental abruption occurs when the placenta separates prematurely from the uterine wall.
 When this happens the baby may not be receiving adequate oxygen, so medical professionals must perform an emergency C-section to prevent brain injury.

-- Uterine rupture: In cases of uterine rupture, the uterus tears during labor and delivery (9).
+- Uterine rupture: In cases of uterine rupture, the uterus tears during labor and delivery.
 A uterine rupture can lead to hemorrhaging and a lack of oxygen to the baby, so prompt delivery is needed.

 What happens if an emergency c-section isn’t performed in time?